Mexican Real Estate Attorney

 I am talking about making sure that you are able to retain to your property, that tax and estate planning advice is provided and taken care of at the same time the notary delivers the property deed?

 The real estate attorney provides legal guidance for individuals relating to the purchase or sale of real property.
-Not only do we make sure the agreements are fair to our clients, we must ensure the transfer is legal, binding, and in the best interest of our client.
+Not only do we make sure the agreements are fair to our clients, but we must also ensure the transfer is legal, binding, and in the best interest of our client.

-During the purchase of a property, the real estate attorney prepares all closing documents, starting with title searches on the property, and handle the transfer of funds for the purchase, coordinating escrow is part of that job (when parties agree to escrow).
+During the purchase of a property, the real estate attorney prepares all closing documents, starting with title searches on the property, and handle the transfer of funds for the purchase, coordinating escrow is part of that job (when parties agree to the escrow).

 The attorney, or his or her team, also prepares Know Your Client Forms for Mexican trust banks, process government anti money laundering forms and reports, applies of or coordinates the permit from the federal government to create a real estate trust or assign the rights of an existing one, coordinates with surveyors, appraisers, notaries government agencies (municipal estate and federal), and all that is related to the transfer of funds, etc.